nimscore/waio-shell/README.md

 ## Contributing

+> [!TIP]
-As the library is in a very early stage, it's recommended to open an issue to discuss ideas or proposed changes before submitting contributions.
+> As the library is in a very early stage, it's recommended to open an issue to discuss ideas or proposed changes before submitting contributions.
 The project doesn't bite, it's not that kind of deer!